szepeshazi/print-elements/README.md

 siblings of their ancestors will be marked with a class to hide from print view.
 A print-only css will take care of actually hiding and showing the respective elements.

+For a more detailed story of the why and how behind this library, read my [Medium article](https://medium.com/@aszepeshazi/printing-selected-elements-on-a-web-page-from-javascript-a878ac873828) on the subject.

 ### Motivation

 There are several approaches out there for the problem of how to print a part of an HTML page.